-God has told us that he that is faithful in that which is little will be faithful in that which is much (Luke 16:10), this includes our time, our talents, and our energy.
-What you can do to change this is submit to the Lord, give this matter into His hands and claim His promises to help you.
-“The Sovereign LORD is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights” (Habakkuk 3:19 NIV).
+God has told us that he who is faithful in that which is little will be faithful in that which is much (Luke 16:10), this includes our time, our talents, and our energy.
+To help increase your productivity, plan on doing all that you can possibly do and claim God’s strength to help you persevere in your work.
+“The Lord God is my strength; He will make my feet like deer’s feet, and He will make me walk on my high hills” (Habakkuk 3:19).

 Remember, you can do all things through Christ who strengthens you (Philippians 4:13), but it is going to take some decided effort on your part.
-When you feel weak, ask the Lord to help you, and He will (Matthew 7:7).
-It’s not too late to redeem the time that has been lost or opportunities wasted, God can change us.
+When you feel weak, ask the Lord to aid you, and He will (Matthew 7:7).
+It’s not too late to redeem the time that has been lost or opportunities wasted, God can change our minds and gives us a new wise attitude.
 “See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.
 Therefore do not be unwise, but understand what the will of the Lord is” (Ephesians 5:15-17).

 By setting goals for yourself in the process, you will be able to pace yourself accordingly and by following these goals, you will be encouraged to see how much you can accomplish.
 The important thing to remember is not to get discouraged, if you fail, then get up and try again (Philippians 3:13).
 The Lord will strengthen you and increase your productivity.
 To receive the daily strength you need, start each day with a prayer and devotion for Jesus said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).

 Check out our Bible Answers page for more information on a variety of topics.